Leels/Annies_Specialty_Dog_Treat_Shop/README.md

 ### Project Specs
 #### Landing Page
 * The landing page contains basic information about the company and allows users to easily navigate to other areas of the site.
-* This page also includes the three most recently added products and the product with the most reviews.
+* This page also includes the three most recently added products, products from the USA and the product with the most reviews.

 #### Products
 * The site includes a products section with a list of the products.
 Each product is clickable with a detail view.